 Surface wipe only.
 Clean gently by hand with mild soapy damp cloth.

-If you need leatherette fabric for upholstery, then you will love this custom printed fabric.
-Our faux leather is ideal for light to medium traffic areas, so you can use it to upholster anything from sofas to seat pads, and even scatter cushions.
+If you want to print your own faux leather fabric, then you will love these custom leather fabrics.
+Faux leather printing is ideal for light to medium traffic areas, so you can use it to upholster anything from sofas to seat pads, and even scatter cushions.
 The somewhat solid structure and cool to the touch face make this a comfortable fabric to sit on.
 You could even use it to upholster the seats in your car, and add a splash of personal style to your motor.

-If you are a bag or accessory maker, then use this stylish fabric for your next project.
-From wallets and purses to handbags, binders, camera, leatherette bond books and phone cases, you will love seeing your custom printed faux leather fabric turned into your very own bespoke bag!
+If you are a bag or accessory maker, then use this custom printed leather fabric for your next project.
+From wallets and purses to handbags, binders, camera, leatherette bond books and phone cases, you will love seeing your custom printed faux leather turned into your very own bespoke bag!

 If you can’t decide on which photo to use, you can upload multiple images and create a photo collage.
 This can be done using one of our pre-set montage templates, or you can create your own entirely from scratch.
 It’s super easy to do and the possibilities are endless.